Western Sydney Freight Line

 The Western Sydney Freight Line (WSFL) is a proposed freight railway line between the Main Western railway line at St Marys and the Southern Sydney Freight Line (SSFL) at Villawood, via a new intermodal terminal near Eastern Creek.
 The NSW Government committed to establishing a corridor for the future WSFL as part of its Freight & Ports Strategy in 2013.
 Corridor preservation for the WSFL is also considered a priority under the State Infrastructure Strategy.
 Constraints analysis and consultation took place between 2015 and 2017, with the line in operation "before 2030".
 The project is expected to cost in the order of $1 billion.

 Corridor

-While a precise alignment for the WSFL has yet to be selected, maps released by Transport for NSW show the line running south-east from St Marys in the vicinity of Ropes Creek, running east on the south side of the M4 Western Motorway, then south-east towards Eastern Creek.
+While a precise alignment for stage 2 of the WSFL has yet to be selected, maps released by Transport for NSW show the line running south-east from St Marys in the vicinity of Ropes Creek, running east on the south side of the M4 Western Motorway, then south-east towards Eastern Creek.
 From here, the corridor crosses the Westlink M7 motorway at a point between Prospect Reservoir and the Horsley Drive, crosses the Old Main South railway near Yennora and joins the SSFL at Villawood.